kawaii5/izbicki.me/blog/religion/2014-08-10-ancient-hebrew-torah-scrolls.md

 ![the name jacob written in fancy Hebrew script; genesis 25:26](/img/scroll/name-jacob.png)

 But names often change in the book of Genesis.
 In fact, *Jacob*'s name is changed to *Israel* in two separate locations: first in [Genesis 32](http://www.mechon-mamre.org/p/pt/pt0132.htm) after *Jacob* wrestles with "a man"; then again in [Genesis 35](http://www.mechon-mamre.org/p/pt/pt0135.htm) after *Jacob* builds an alter to *elohim*.
+(This is one of the stories cited as evidence for the documentary hypothesis.)
 The name *Israel* is appropriate because it literally means "persevered with God."
 The *el* at the end of *Israel* is a shortened form of *elohim* and is another Hebrew word for god.

 Here is the name Israel in two different scripts: